imliuyzh/lfs101x-notes/chapter8.md

 ### `man`

 The `man` program searches, formats, and displays the information contained in the man page system.
 Because many topics have copious amounts of relevant information, output is piped through a pager program (such as `less`) to be viewed one page at a time.
-At the same time, the information is formatted for a good visual display.

 A given topic may have multiple pages associated with it and there is a default order determining which one is displayed when no options or section number is specified.
 To list all pages on the topic, use the `-f` option.
 To list all pages that discuss a specific topic (even if the specified subject is not present in the name), use the `–k` option.